-The Marketing Concept
+4. The Marketing Concept

-The selling concept is all about what the company wants or needs, but the marketing concept focuses on what the customer wants.
 If you’ve hung out in marketing groups or social media pages online, you’ll have heard discussions about concentrating on solving a customer’s problem to build a sustainable business.

 Brands that utilize the marketing concept spend time getting to know their customer’s likes and dislikes.
 They understand what problems keep their customers awake at night and develop products and services to solve those issues.

 This is the approach you’ll see small businesses take.
 While they can’t compete on scale or price with more prominent brands, they can, through a deep understanding of their customer, fill the gaps in the market and meet a niche demand.

 You’ll often see this approach with freelancers building small, agile businesses online.
 Spend time on LinkedIn and engage with content from copywriters, designers, coaches, and consultants, and you’ll see how they interact with their audience — often asking (and answering) questions in their chosen niche.

 They’ll then collate that data and develop a product to fill a demand in their market.